cypherpunk-academy/2064/en/006_2064_A Surprise Package.md

 ## **2064** A surprise package

 <span style="font-variant:small-caps;">"Pling", said the communicator</span> of Lilly, and shortly afterwards, "pling, pling", also those of the two boys.
-Some time after the end of the game, all players received the results for that day.
+Sometime after the end of the game, all players received the results for that day.
 TRON almost always made the answers completely automatic.
 Sometimes, however, the team controlling TRON intervened.

 Lasse: "And?
-What do you got, Lilly?"
+What did you get, Lilly?"

 Lilly: "First you.
 What did you get?"

 Sigur looked gloomily and said, "We've been blown by your hack.
 Thank you."
 He nodded towards Lilly.
-"NSA is after us now and we must escape.
+"NSA is after us now, and we must escape.
 Your Marie is really super fast."

 Lilly: "Oh, exciting ... new time ...
 Well then: fake passports, new laptops, new look and off you go ...
 You can score a lot of points.
 Do you have any contact points the NSA doesn't know?
 Can you get computers that can't be traced back to you?"

 Lasse ironically: "Thanks for the tips, Lilly!
 And also zero experience points today.
-Zero point zero."
+Zero."
 He clenched his fist.
-"What do you got?"
+"What did you get?"
 He turned to Lilly.

-Lilly: "Your computers gave me 20 points, awesome.
+Lilly: "Your computers gave me 20 points, excellent.
-And I'm an unofficial associate at Marie now, so I can do a lot of things.
+And I'm an unofficial associate at Marie now so I can do a lot of things.
 And, wow, I got a surprise package..."

 Surprise packages were sometimes available for special events, mostly when players had accomplished a mission that had taken place in the real world.